David Brim on business, marketing & life.

 – Show a graph of your financials (revenue, expenses and break even

-5. Make sure your financials are solid!
+1. Make sure your financials are solid!
 One team that presented in the competition didn’t even have financials!
 One of the other teams had financials that were very incomplete.
 The team spoke a large amount about their marketing and how they would capture 5% of a large market and didn’t even allocate a marketing budget!
 Don’t make this mistake!
-I would recommend having an income statement, balance sheet, cash flow statement and financial assumptions.
+A business and financial coach like Jerome Myers would recommend having an income statement, balance sheet, cash flow statement and financial assumptions.
 If you are very early stage everyone is going to know these are not 100% accurate, however you need to be able to defend these financial statements….hence the reason for your financial assumptions.

 Now there are a lot more tips that can be said, but these were the five that really stuck out in my mind after judging the competition Friday.